Kokila (1977 film): Critical reception

 The film was screened at the International Film Festival of India then known as "Filmotsav78" in Madras (now Chennai).
 In 2008, film critic and cartoonist Madhan said, "When I saw the movie, I was stunned.
 It was such a beautiful movie, up there in the league of Truffaut and his The 400 Blows."

 Box office

-Kokila was a box-office success not only in Karnataka, but also in the neighboring state of Tamil Nadu.
+Kokila was a box-office success not only in Karnataka, but also in the neighbouring state of Tamil Nadu.
 In 1980, it became the first Kannada film to have a 100-day run in Madras.
 The film was released in its original language without being dubbed to Tamil, three years after the release, and ran for more than 140 days in Chennai, a record for a Kannada film in Tamil Nadu.
 Mohan became popularly known as "Kokila Mohan" after the film's success.
 Mahendra later remade the film in Malayalam as Oomakkuyil (1983) and in Hindi as Aur Ek Prem Kahani (1996).